rorro6787/ImageTracking/README.md

   </p>
 </div>

 This repository contains code and resources for training a computer vision model using the YOLO (You Only Look Once) architecture to detect and track human hands forming different shapes for the rock-paper-scissors game.
-The project also includes functionality to determine the result of the game based on the detected hand shapes and perform related arithmetic operations.
+The project also includes functionality to determine the result of the game based on the detected hand shapes and perform logis associated.

 ## Table of Contents